 There are a number of ways in which these risks may be mitigated and these are detailed in the formal risk register which can be found on the Pension Fund website at www.bedspensionfund.org.
-In general there is reliance on the governance requirements such as the Funding Strategy Statement (page 74) and the Investment Strategy Statement (page 52).
-The formal risk register is considered by the Pension Fund

-Committee at least annually.
+In general there is reliance on the governance requirements such as the Funding Strategy Statement (page 96), see Appendix C - Key risks and controls. and the Investment Strategy Statement (page 55), see section 2.5, the approach to risk, including the ways in which risks are measured and managed.
+The formal risk register is considered by the Pension Fund Committee and Local Pension Board at least annually.

 The Pension Fund receives assurance from an internal audit programme that covers areas such as pensioner payroll, administration, contributions receivable and governance to ensure that internal controls are working correctly.
+In 2018/19 the Fund received full assurance in all areas.
 Investment Managers and the Fund's custodian also make available a report detailing their internal control system being subject to audit.
 These reports can be of different formats including the AAF01/06 (Audit and Assurance Faculty of the Institute of Chartered Accountants in England and Wales release 01/06), SAS (Statement on Auditing Standards) 70, International Standard on Assurance Engagement no. 3402 and SSAE 16 (U.S. Statement on Standards for Attestation Engagements No. 16).
 Each report is reviewed when available and the conclusion of each was that the control procedures are suitably designed and operated as described during the period under review.